honeycombio/terraform-provider-honeycombio/docs/index.md

 }
 ```

+More advanced examples may be found in the [example directory](/example/).

 ## Authentication

 The Honeycomb provider requires an API key to communicate with the Honeycomb API.
 API keys and their permissions can be managed in _Team settings_.